What Is Fleet Management?

 Condition Based Maintenance (CBM)

 Vehicles today come with sensors and multiple computer-generated reports.
-The data from these reports will assist your fleet manager in scheduling service checks.
+The data from these reports will assist your fleet manager in scheduling service checks to ensure fleet efficiency.
 CBM also allows the company to determine when vehicles should be replaced.

 Predictive Maintenance (PdM)